-On February 8, 2022, the City Council considered introducing amendments to the City's accessory dwelling unit (ADU) ordinance.
+On February 8, 2022, the City Council considered introducing amendments to the City's accessory dwelling unit (ADU) ordinance (Attachment 2).
 That version of the ADU ordinance included regulations that would allow for the use of THOW as an accessory use on properties with an existing single-family dwelling, with the intent of providing an alternative means to address housing supply shortages and affordability.
 At that meeting, the City Council directed staff to separate regulations for THOW from the ADU ordinance, research applicable building standards and certification of THOW, and return to Council for a study session to further refine those regulations.
-The draft THOW Ordinance provided for Council's consideration in Attachment 1 would allow THOW as an accessory structure on lots developed with a single-family dwelling.